 Don't Be Afraid To Invest Money

 Money is bound to play a huge part in your ability to turn a side hustle into a full-time business.
 Yes, your mindset and work ethic are strong indicators of the future, as is luck, but organizations fail due to money 82% of the time.
 Sometimes, it's because of a lack of management, and others are down to a poor understanding of cash flow.
-Then, there are hustlers without the right amount.
+But, then, there are hustlers without the right amount.

 Therefore, investing feels as if it's fraught with danger.
 However, it's a risk you should be willing to take for several reasons.
 Firstly, businesses don't turn over millions of dollars via their savings account.
-Instead, they take a dollar and turn it into two, and four, and eight, and so on.
+Instead, they take a dollar and turn it into two, four, eight, and so on.
 Plus, spending your resources wisely will take the pressure off your shoulders.

-For example, outsourcing is hiring a third-party to take care of the tasks for which you lack experience or expertise.
+For example, outsourcing is hiring a third party to take care of the tasks for which you lack experience or expertise.
 Today, enterprises use outsourcers for everything from marketing campaigns to accounting and customer services.
-By focusing your efforts on the most vital jobs, you're bound to generate more leads and sales, and cut back on wastage.
+By focusing your efforts on the most vital jobs, you're bound to generate more leads and sales and cut back on wastage.

 Also, because these external businesses and individuals are experts, they can increase the standard of the project while charging you less, boosting your reputation and saving valuable resources.
 Of course, even though liquidity is essential, you have a full-time job, so the chances of going bankrupt are incredibly low.

 Without putting the correct processes in place, you'll never be able to quit your full-time job for a life of WordPress and online marketing.
 Part-time side hustles heighten the urge to type out a letter of resignation and tell your boss you're leaving before it's time.
 Sure, this is a long-term goal, but you must be prepared for the shift.